High-Paying Government Jobs After B.Com. You Should Know About

 7. RRB NTPC & Other Railway Exams

-The Railway Recruitment Board (RRB) conducts exams for positions as Junior Accounts Assistant, Commencing Apprentice, Station Master, and other exciting job roles.
+The Railway Recruitment Board (RRB) conducts exams for positions such as Junior Accounts Assistant, Commercial Apprentice, Station Master, and other exciting job roles.
+The salary range depends on the position but the basic pay is in between INR 25,000 to INR 30,000.

 8. CDS & AFCAT (Defence Services)

-If you have ever wished to serve the nation, you can join the Army, Air Defence or Navy as an officer through these exams with your commerce background.
+If you have ever wished to serve the nation, you can join the Army, Air Force or Navy as an officer through these exams with your commerce background.
+They can expect in between INR 1 lakh + salary every month.

 9. SEBI Grade A (Assistant Manager)

-If you are interested in financial markets and regulations, SEBI (Securities and Exchange Board of India) provides an exciting opportunity.
+If you are interested in financial markets and regulations, SEBI (Securities and Exchange Board of India) provides an exciting opportunity and is the best B.Com graduate government job.
 SEBI welcomes applications for Grade A officer positions in the General and Legal streams from B.Com graduates.
 The Grade A Manager roles provide great perks and authority.
+You can get up to INR 1 lakh to INR 1.6 lakh + per month at the initial stage of your service.

 10. CAG Recruitment (Comptroller and Auditor General of India)